Home Energy Upgrade Loan Scheme

 Loan Purpose

-Loans to eligible applicants must be used for the purposes of upgrading the energy efficiency and decarbonisation of a qualifying residential property.
+Loans must be used to upgrade the energy efficiency and decarbonisation of a qualifying residential property.

 Loan Features